Highly-Unstable-Hadron/Auditorise/README.md

 The frontend of the app is written in Python and the backend is written in **_COBOL_**.

+You can run this app by downloading the linked release.

 ### Why _COBOL_?

 This application was made to be backwards-compatible with as many systems as possible, which